Zanbrachrissik/AR-NanYi/README.md

 1. Clone this repo.
 2. Open the project in Xcode 9.
 4. Run the project in a real device with iOS 11.
 AR can't work in the simulator, so you'll need to configure a team to be able to run your app on a device.

-# Credits
-The sphere 3D model was created by Vladimir Nikiforov:
-- This file is licensed under [Creative Commons Attribution](https://creativecommons.org/licenses/by/4.0/).

-# License
-MIT